Rent strike: North America

+New York State, 1839–45

 The Anti-Rent Movement (also known as the Anti-Rent War and Helderberg War) was a tenants' revolt in upstate New York in the period 1839–1845.
 The Anti-Renters declared their independence from the manor system run by patroons, resisting tax collectors and successfully demanding land reform.

+New York City, 1904

+In 1904, the first mass rent strike in New York City occurred.
+In response to rising rents, 2,000 families went on strike for over a month.
+By its end the tenants had successfully won rent reductions.

-New York City Rent Strike in 1907
+New York City, 1907

 In 1907, in response to rising rents due to housing shortages 10,000 families in lower Manhattan went on rent strike.
-One of the primary organizers was 16-year-old Pauline Newman, housewives and women working in the garment industry.
+One of the primary organizers was 20-year-old Pauline Newman, along with housewives and women working in the garment industry.
 It lasted from December 26 until January 9 and led to about 2,000 families having their rents reduced.

+New York City, 1918-20

+The 1918-20 New York City Rent strikes were some of the most significant tenant mobilizations against landlords in NYC history.
+As a result of a World War 1 housing shortage, a coal shortage during a brutal winter, frequent raising of rents and landlord property speculation; Waves of rent strikes occurred across the entire city among poor and middle-class tenants alike.
+First over dangerously freezing flats, when many landlords stopped providing heating during the coal shortage, and later over rent.
+Somewhere between at least several 10,000's and 100,000's of tenants struck across the city over the two-year period.
+It led to the passage of the Emergency Rent Laws by the state of New York, the first rent control in the nations history, which remained in place until 1929.
+Individually many of the strikes also won their demands for the reduction of rent and in many cases yearly written instead of oral leases.

+Chicago, 1920-21

+From 1920 to 1921, Chicago had a series of tenant strikes over rent increases.
+The strikes lead to the formation of the Chicago Tenants Protective association, passage of the Kessenger tenant laws, and of a heat ordinance that legally required flats to be kept above 68 °F during winter months by landlords.

-Communist Party and American Labor Party efforts in the 1930s and 40s
+Communist Party and American Labor Party efforts, 1930s-40s

 During the Great Depression and through the end of World War II, labor unions played a major role in the mass-mobilization of the working class.
 These labor unions combined forces with leftist political organizations like the Communist Party and American Labor Party to rally for three major policy changes: rent control, public housing, and building-code enforcements.

-New York City rent strike over repairs

-In the winter of 1963-1964, a rent strike erupted in Harlem.
-It was led by Jesse Gray, a tenant organizer there since 1953.
-The focus of the strike was not rent levels but poor maintenance.